research-ag/streams/docs/StreamReceiver.md

 func onChunk(cm : Types.ChunkMessage<T>) : Types.ControlMessage
 ```

-Returns `#gap` if length in chunk don't correspond to length in `StreamReceiver`.
+Returns `#gap` if start position in ChunkMessage does not match internal length.
-Returns `#stopped` if the receiver is already stopped or maximum time out between chunks exceeded.
+Returns `#stopped` if the receiver is already stopped or maximum waiting time between chunks is exceeded.
 Otherwise processes a chunk and call `itemCallback` on each item.
+A #ping message is handled equivalently to a #chunk of length zero.

 ### Function `stop`